As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 How to negotiate credit card processing fees

 Businesses should research and compare the rates and fees charged by different payment processors.
 It is essential to understand all fees and how they are applied.
-For example, a flat rate of 2.99% for all payment cards, credit, and debit, is costing the business more money since debit cards cost less to process. you can read more about the differences here.
+For example, a flat rate of 2.99% for all payment cards, credit and debit, is costing the business more money since debit cards cost less to process.
+You can read more about the differences here.

 Monthly fees, account setup fees, equipment rental fees (For point-of-sale terminals or card readers), and statement fees are just some of the fees charged by some payment processors that a promotional or low-ball rate can hide.
 You can read more here.